APL-Huddersfield/SOFA-for-Max/README.md

 An object collection for using and creating Spatially Oriented Format for Acoustics (SOFA) files within Cycling 74's Max software.
 This file format enables the distribution of impulse response measurement data in a standardised fashion.
 More information of this file format can be found [here](https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)).

+By Dale Johnson and Hyunkook Lee, Applied Psychoacoustics Laboratory, The University of Huddersfield.

 ## Getting Started

 You can either download a ready built version of the object collection from the releases page, or build this repository from source.